Among the questions we get asked the most now that we are back in Australia we have this one:

-This is the cheapest type of van, but the one with less living space.
-You definitely need camping chairs and table to eat, and outdoor equipment to cook outside your van.
+This is the cheapest type of van, and also the one with less living space.
+You definitely need camping chairs and a table to eat, plus some equipment to cook outside your van.

 Often in this kind of van an improvised kitchen is set up in the back.
 You’ll have to keep the hatchback open to use it.

 PROS: cheap to buy.
-Easy to drive in cities, convenient to park in under 2m covered parkings.
+Easy to drive in cities, convenient to park in under 2mt covered parkings.

 CONS: very limited indoor living space.

 Hi-Tops are those models with a high roof or one that can be raised, like ours.